-Given the scope of the works and that the site is predominantly previously disturbed, it is unlikely that the construction of the proposal will cause any adverse impact upon the natural environment.
+Given the scope of the external works is aligned to the existing building footprint, it is unlikely that the construction of the proposal will cause any adverse impact upon the natural environment.
 The proposal is in keeping with the use of the building for tourist accommodation and the construction activities will not generate any vegetation disturbance (outside of the areas supported by NPWS to be managed to meet RFS APZ requirements).

 Parking is available at the site during construction.
 Construction impacts such as noise and vibration will be short term and managed in accordance with standard environmental conditions.
-The Applicant will be required to provide a Site Environmental Management Plan outlining waste management, dust and noise minimisation strategies as well as material storage, prior to the issuing of a construction certificate.
+The Applicant will be required to ensure the submitted Site Environmental Management Plan outlining waste management, dust and noise minimisation strategies as well as material storage, is implemented during the works.
 It is also noted that construction is to occur outside the ski season.